1. The Opportunity for Reinvention

 DEMO analysis makes this question easier to answer because it forces an explicit accounting of which acts in a workflow are Original Acts and who the human actor is behind each one.
 An organization that cannot answer that question for a given AI system has not designed the system; it has deployed a capability without a governance structure.

-The sequencing argument in this article's title is practical rather than theoretical.
+The sequencing argument in this essay's title is practical rather than theoretical.
 DEMO analysis is not a prerequisite for every AI project.
-It is a prerequisite for AI projects where the accountability question is consequential, i.e. where wrong outputs have legal, financial, regulatory, or organizational consequences that need to be traced to a responsible party.
+At a minimum it is worth doing where wrong outputs have legal, financial, regulatory, or organizational consequences that need to be traced to a responsible party.
+But the more interesting case is reinvention: if the goal is to redesign the business around what AI makes possible rather than automate the processes that are already there, you need to understand the organization's essential structure before you can see what is worth changing.

-For projects in that category, the sequence matters.
-Identifying which acts in a workflow are O-Acts, who the accountable human actor is behind each one, and what "authorized delegation" means for each of those acts should happen before the AI system is designed, not as a governance afterthought once the system is in production.
-In my opinion, the cost of revisiting accountability structure after a system is deployed is substantially higher than the cost of analyzing it before design begins.
+Identifying which acts create genuine social commitments, who the transactors are behind each one, and what authorized delegation means for each of those acts should happen before the AI system is designed, not as a governance afterthought once the system is in production.

 The practical output of a DEMO-informed analysis is not a diagram.
-It is a set of decisions: which acts can be automated without accountability concerns, which require case-by-case human judgment, and which can be delegated under a human-owned authorization structure with appropriate monitoring, audit trail design, and escalation paths.
-Those decisions inform system design, validation requirements, and the handling of cases that fall outside the authorized parameters.
+It is a set of decisions: which acts can be automated without accountability concerns, which require case-by-case human judgment, and which can be delegated under a human-owned authorization structure.
+It can also give a clearer view of which parts of the business are worth reinventing, and which assumptions about how the work gets done were never examined because the existing processes were simply taken as given.

 References